Q: What is Amazon Kinesis Data Streams?

 Q: How do I start, update, or remove server-side encryption from a data stream?

-All of these operations can be completed using the AWS management console or using the AWS SDK.
+All of these operations can be completed using the AWS Management Console or the AWS SDK.
 To learn more, see the Kinesis Data Streams server-side encryption getting started guide.

 Q: What encryption algorithm is used for server-side encryption?